Shannon Lecture Series with Inderbir Singh Riar: “Expo 67: Some Notes on Architecture, Nationhood, and Late Modernity”

 This lecture will take place in the Multi-Media Lab (room 482), Discovery Centre, MacOdrum Library starting at 2:30PM followed by a reception in the History Lounge (433 Paterson Hall).

 Co-sponsored by the Azrieli School of Architecture and Urbanism

 Inderbir Singh Riar is an architectural historian.
-He explores ways in which architects and bureaucrats have imagined the modern metropolis as producing ideal citizenries.
-This work has taken several forms including an extensive survey of Toulouse-Le Mirail, the consequential French ville nouvelle built in the 1960s; the project was done in collaboration with the Paris-based photographer Mark Lyon and supported by a grant from the Graham Foundation for Advanced Studies in the Fine Arts.
-Recent research includes a look at ideologies of “reconstruction” in West Germany and how cities were perceived as sites of democratic sentiment in the aftermath of war, occupation, and fascism.
-A larger interest in postwar architecture culture also informs studies on Canadian modernism.
-Riar is currently preparing a book (forthcoming 2018) on the vast intellectual program of Expo 67 and the manner in which architects engaged questions of civic identity and nation-state power.
-In 2013, Riar was invited by The Japan Foundation to participate in the Japan-U.S. Curator Exchange Program.
-In 2017, he joined the Board of Directors of the Diefenbunker, Canada’s Cold War Museum in Carp, Ontario.
-Riar’s writings appear in books and journals, and he has lectured in universities worldwide.
+He explores ways in which architects have imagined the modern metropolis as producing ideal citizenries.
+This work has taken several forms including an extensive look at Toulouse-Le Mirail, the consequential French ville nouvelle built in the 1960s (a study undertaken in collaboration with the Paris-based photographer Mark Lyon and supported by the Graham Foundation for Advanced Studies in the Fine Arts).
+Recent research examines ideologies of “reconstruction” in West Germany and how cities were seen as sites of democratic sentiment in the aftermath of war, occupation, and fascism.
+A larger interest in postwar architecture culture informs Riar’s current book project on the intellectual program and experimental architecture of Expo 67 (McGill-Queen’s University Press, 2019).
+Along with his scholarly activity, Riar serves on the Board of Directors of the Diefenbunker, Canada’s Cold War Museum in Carp, Ontario.

 Please contact Paul Litt at email@example.com ideally at least two weeks in advance of this event, and at the very least one week in advance, should you wish to request interpretation services.